-The Plan assumes that government would not impose unanticipated new tax obligations which would undermine the commitments to and major benefits of the Plan.
+The Plan assumes that government would not impose unanticipated new tax obligations which would undermine the commitments to, and major benefits of, the Plan.

 Funds deposited in the Medical Savings Accounts of participating U.S. citizens would also be “protected” from any legal confiscation by creditors or courts.
 Additional pre-tax deposits into MSAs would be allowable annually in amounts authorized by law.

-Participating families would give up benefits from means-tested welfare programs, income security programs, and unemployment insurance benefits for a minimum of 4 years.
+Participating families would give up benefits from means-tested welfare programs, income security programs, social insurance programs, and unemployment insurance benefits for a minimum of 5 years.
 See full listing of individual program in these categories in FAQ section 6.

 U.S. citizens who are institutionalized under direct government-sponsored care (residing in nursing homes, assisted-living, prisons, jails or other such facilities) do qualify for participation in The Leviticus 25 Plan.
 The credit extension funds for those citizens would be held in a custody account in the individual’s name at that institution.
-The federal, state or local government jurisdiction involved would determine a fair monthly charge to that account for living expenses involved – as long as the person remained in such a facility.
+The federal, state or local government jurisdiction involved would determine a fair monthly charge to that account for living expenses involved – for as long as the person remained in such a facility.

 Minors who are citizens are eligible for participation.
 Parents or legal guardians (U.S. citizens) of eligible minors would act on behalf of the minors in receiving and managing funds in the Family Account and MSA account of that family.
 Proportionate funds may be may be transferred into qualified accounts on behalf of a minor subsequently turning 18.